shidi1985/academic-kickstart/content/post/2018-CSEE-LFODA-Accepted/index.md

 +++
-title = "Paper on Real-time Robust Low-freq Oscillation Detection and Analysis System is accepted by CESS JPES." date = 2019-01-08T00:00:00
+title = "Paper on Real-time Robust Low-freq Oscillation Detection and Analysis System is accepted by CSEE JPES." date = 2019-01-08T00:00:00

 # List format.